Million Years Ago (song): Plagiarism accusations

 In November 2015, on social media, fans of the Kurdish singer Ahmet Kaya accused Adele of plagiarism, noting similarities between "Million Years Ago", and the title song from Kaya's second album, Acilara Tutunmak, released in 1985.
 Turkish music critic Naim Dilmener said, "I don't think Adele listened to Ahmet Kaya's song and copied it deliberately."

 He also found Kaya's song similar to other melodies, saying that the tune was "a simple combination".
 Kaya's widow Gülten disputed the claims of musical theft.
 She told the Turkish national newspaper Posta that she did not believe any similarities were intentional, adding, "however, if she consciously did it, then it would be theft."

 In September 2021, Adele was accused by Brazilian composer Toninho Geraes of plagiarising his samba song "Mulheres" ("Women"), recorded by Brazilian singer Martinho da Vila in 1995.
-After the lack of responses from Adele's representatives, the song's author said he would take the case to court.
-In December 2024, judge Victor Torres in Rio de Janeiro ruled that the song was plagiarism and had to be pulled out globally, and that Adele should compensate Toninho Geraes.
+After Adele's representatives did not respond, the song's author said he would take the case to court.
+In December 2024, judge Victor Torres in Rio de Janeiro ruled that the song was plagiarism and had to be pulled globally, and that Adele should compensate Toninho Geraes.
 Universal Music filed an appeal against the injunction, stating that both works use a musical cliché found in other songs released before "Mulheres", like "Yesterday When I Was Young".

-In May 2025, a Rio Court of Justice (Brazilian court) ruled that the song 'Million Years Ago', by singer Adele, should be available on digital platforms.
+In May 2025, a Rio Court of Justice ruled that the "Million Years Ago" should be available on digital platforms.
 The decision was made by the 1st Private Law Chamber of the Court of Justice of Rio de Janeiro, which did not see "elements that demonstrate the risk of harm or risk to the useful outcome of the case, since the British singer's song was released 10 years ago, in 2015".